 He grunted and swallowed it, grimacing the whole time.
 “Eurgh, thanks for getting it,” he said gratefully.
 Colour was slowly regaining in his cheeks.
 “But fuck, my leg hurts.”
 He winced and hissed as he brushed the scratches.

 “Dittany is in the bathroom.
 I’m sure it’ll be okay soon,” I said, rolling my eyes.
 Men were so dramatic.
 They got a small cut and suddenly it was the biggest thing in the whole wide world.

 But if women complained about the same thing, then we were either PMSing or on our period.
-Because apparently we don’t have mood swings unless we’re violently bleeding or about to start violently bleeding.
+Because apparently we didn’t have mood swings unless we were violently bleeding or about to start violently bleeding.

 James made his way to the bathroom and got the dittany to apply to his leg and I let Lionel go (he was squirming) and checked my phone.